AFLplusplus/AFLplusplus/gcc_plugin/README.whitelist.md

 on the important parts of the program, avoiding undesired noise and disturbance by uninteresting code being exercised.

-For this purpose, I have added a "partial instrumentation" support to the LLVM mode of AFLFuzz that allows you to specify on a source file level which files should be compiled with or without instrumentation.
+For this purpose, I have added a "partial instrumentation" support to the gcc plugin of AFLFuzz that allows you to specify on a source file level which files should be compiled with or without instrumentation.

-## 2) Building the LLVM module
+## 2) Building the gcc plugin

-The new code is part of the existing afl++ LLVM module in the llvm_mode/ subdirectory.
+The new code is part of the existing afl++ gcc plugin in the gcc_plugin/ subdirectory.
 There is nothing specifically to do :)

 ## 3) How to use the partial instrumentation mode

-In order to build with partial instrumentation, you need to build with afl-clang-fast and afl-clang-fast++ respectively.
-The only required change is that you need to set the environment variable AFL_LLVM_WHITELIST when calling the compiler.
+In order to build with partial instrumentation, you need to build with afl-gcc-fast and afl-g++-fast respectively.
+The only required change is that you need to set the environment variable AFL_GCC_WHITELIST when calling the compiler.

 The environment variable must point to a file containing all the filenames